unger/SafeMapper/README.md

 - Extended support for Enums with DisplayNameAttribute/DescriptionAttribute
 - Support for circular referencies between objects
-- Mapping support to and from Dictionary<sting, T> and NameValueCollection
+- Mapping support to and from Dictionary<sting, T>
 - Configuration support to enable mapping fields/properties with different names
 - Map from Database queries to c# object
 - Map Lucene documents to c# object